geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 For my Pi, we discussed this last week.
 I fixed all the self-type stuff in mixing.

 ##### **Chenyu** [[00:01:40](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=100)]
-And also the boundary between Tensor and UUP is clean up.
-There were like some something that was just using the UUP directly instead of like wrapping in a Tensor first, then do the AOU.
+And also the boundary between Tensor and UOp is clean up.
+There were like some something that was just using the UOp directly instead of like wrapping in a Tensor first, then do the ALU.

 ##### **Chenyu** [[00:01:56](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=116)]
 So those are all clean up.

 ##### **Geohot** [[00:01:57](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=117)]
 I've been thinking about this.
 Why do we want mix-ins?
-Why don't we want Tensor to just recall the method on UUPs?
+Why don't we want Tensor to just recall the method on UOps?

 ##### **Geohot** [[00:02:06](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=126)]
-Why don't we just move all those methods to UUPs?
-Oh, because U-Pet also uses those?
-U-Pet uses a few of them.
+Why don't we just move all those methods to UOps?
+Oh, because UPat also uses those?
+UPat uses a few of them.
 Yeah, I guess.
-I mean, I guess you could keep mix-ins for U-Pet.
+I mean, I guess you could keep mix-ins for UPat.

 ##### **Geohot** [[00:02:26](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=146)]
 That's totally fine too.
 I'm just saying like move them off of Tensor.
-Add like a meta call on Tensor that intercepts them and unwraps the UUPs and then calls the UUP function.
+Add like a meta call on Tensor that intercepts them and unwraps the UOps and then calls the UOp function.

 ##### **Geohot** [[00:02:39](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=159)]
 Oh, that's probably fine.
 Oh, yeah.
 I mean, it's not, it's not very different.